ManticoreGamesInc/platform-documentation/src/api/vfx.md

 ### `Stop`

 In this example, a script detects when players enter and exit a trigger.
-If there are any players in the trigger, a looping visual effect is played (e.g. Fire Volume VFX).
+If there are any players in the trigger, a looping visual effect is played (for example the Fire Volume VFX).
 Once all players have left the trigger the VFX stops playing.
 The `Stop()` function is also called in the very beginning in case the VFX comes with "Auto Play" enabled and we are assuming no players begin inside the trigger.

 ```lua
 local VFX = script.parent